 Having no foreign transaction fee is an excellent benefit, especially if you are a frequent traveler.
 There are still cards out there charging a hefty 3% on all foreign purchases.

 Figuring out whether or not to pay the annual fee does take a little extra work.
-Remember that you can easily earn 2% cash back with the Citi® Double Cash Card credit card, which has no annual fee.
+Remember that you can easily earn 2% cash back (1% cash back when you buy and 1% cash back as you pay for those purchases) with the Citi® Double Cash Card – 18 month BT offer credit card, which has a $0* annual fee.
 That is the baseline return.
 If you spend $2,000 a month, you could earn $480 a year in cash back.
 Can you beat that return?

 This card is not ideal for people who: